- About Membership

 Be featured on an interactive online map of locations hosting book clubs so interested readers can search by ZIP Code

-Be able to download the Well-Read Black Girl stamp for use on your store's website, identifying your bookstore as a book club location (link to come)
+Be able to download the Well-Read Black Girl stamp for use on your store's website, identifying your bookstore as a book club location, as well as other digital marketing assets.

 Have access to a private Facebook group to discuss marketing and best practices with other Well-Read Black Girl book club hosts